Report an Error

 We recommend the ATI Radeon HD 4730 for gaming with highest details at resolutions up to, and including, 1024x768.

-Being a dual-slot card, its power draw is rated at 110 W maximum.
+Being a dual-slot card, the ATI Radeon HD 4730 draws power from 1x 6-pin power connectors, with power draw rated at 110 W maximum.
 Display outputs include: 2x DVI, 1x S-Video.
 Radeon HD 4730 is connected to the rest of the system using a PCIe 2.0 x16 interface.
 The card measures 241 mm in length, and features a dual-slot cooling solution.
 Its price at launch was 79 US Dollars.

 ||Jun 8th, 2009

 3600 MHz effective